James Masterton

-James Masterton (born 2 September 1973) is a music writer and columnist, his work focusing on the UK Singles Chart having been an online fixture on various sites since the 1990s.
-Masterton is also a producer for talkSPORT, and has worked on air as a presenter at the Bradford independent local radio station the Pulse.
+James Masterton (born 2 September 1973) is a British music critic and columnist, his work focusing on the UK Singles Chart having been an online fixture on various sites since the 1990s.
+Masterton is also a producer for Talksport, and has worked on air as a presenter at the Bradford independent local radio station the Pulse.

 Music writing

 Masterton began posting his weekly comments about the latest singles chart on Usenet in 1992, while a student at Lancaster University, whence he graduated in 1994.
 In 1995 he became an important element of BT's Dotmusic website, an online hub for the UK music scene and one of the few sites that posted the entire UK top 75 every week.
-When Dotmusic was purchased from BT by Yahoo! on October 28, 2003, Masterton's commentary moved to Yahoo!
+When Dotmusic was purchased from BT by Yahoo! on 28 October 2003, Masterton's commentary moved to Yahoo!
 Launch with it, remaining with the site as it transformed into Yahoo!
 Music UK and Ireland until the site's closure in September 2011.
 His chart column moved to About.com, where it remained until the summer of 2016.
 It finally moved to its own site Chart Watch UK where it has been a weekly fixture ever since.
 To coincide with the move the complete archives were put online, featuring many articles which had been unavailable since their original week of publication.